-We analyze an n-firm model of market entry in which (a) rents dissipate as the number of entrants increases and (b) firms can enter either cleanly or via bribery, the latter of which ensures access at an additional up-front cost.
+We analyze an n-firm model of market entry in which (a) rents dissipate as the number of entrants increases and (b) firms can enter either cleanly or via bribery, the latter of which ensures access at an additional upfront cost.
 Firms differ in their productivity, such that more productive firms pay a lower marginal cost for entry than less productive firms, rendering the former relatively less willing to pay a bribe to improve their chances of entry.
 A firm's productivity is private information, but other firms' priors are informed by a uniform type distribution.
 In practice, some elements of productivity are observable; firms pay close attention to their competitors, after all.
-But it's also reasonable to assume that some features of productivity, such as proprietary technologies, specialized management practices, or financial strategies are known only within the firm (Kreps 1990).
-These factors are important to firm success in a market but unobservable to the competition.
+But it's also reasonable to assume that some features of productivity, such as proprietary technologies, specialized management practices, or financial strategies, are known only within the firm (Kreps, 1990).
+These factors are important to firm's success in a market but unobservable to the competition.

 We also consider two extensions.
-First, we allow k firms to be subject to an antibribery treaty, like the OECD ABC.
+First, we allow k firms to be subject to an anti-bribery treaty, like the OECD ABC.
 Firms subject to the treaty risk their home countries catching and fining them if they bribe.
 We can think of the probability of being caught as the quality of monitoring a firm faces, while the cost of a fine can be thought of as the severity of enforcement.
 We examine how the bribing behavior of k subject firms as well as the remaining n - k firms changes in response to these parameters.
 Second, we allow subject firms the option to subcontract with a non-subject firm that can pay an entry bribe.
-Subcontracting avoids detection and fines but entails profitsharing with the subcontracted firm.
+Subcontracted firm.
 Thus, the decision over whether to evade the treaty by bribery through an intermediary depends on the tradeoff between (a) reducing the chance of detection and sanction and (b) the degree of necessary profit-sharing with a non-subject firm or subsidiary.

-Our model bears some similarity to others that study coordination in market entry games, in that we examine the strategy of n firms who do not communicate and enter simultaneously.6 Like those models, we also assume the payoff to entry depends on the number of other entrants.
-We deviate from such models by examining the affect of asymmetric incentives on some firms as a function of their jurisdictions being party to the ABC.
-By making firm type private information, our model resembles Laffont and Tirole's (1987) classic auction model, though we do not model a government actor and are not concerned with identifying optimal procurement strategies.
-Instead, we take the likelihood of firm success as given, and use the structure to generate leverage over how the Convention alters firm incentives and equilibrium rates and means of entry.
-Ours is thus a specific case of a more general class of models about simultaneous entry among many firms.
+Our model bears some similarity with others that study coordination in market entry games, in that we examine the strategy of n firms which do not communicate and enter simultaneously.6 Like those models, we also assume the payoff to entry depends on the number of other entrants.
+We deviate from such models by examining the effect of asymmetric incentives on some firms as a function of their jurisdictions being party to the ABC.
+By making firm type private information, our model resembles Laffont and Tirole's (1987)

-6See, for example, Anderson and Eggers 2007, Gary-Bobo 1990, Selten and Guth 1982, Sundali et al. 1995,
+$^{^6 \}mathrm{See},$ for example, Anderson and Egger (2007), Gary-Bobo (1990), Selten and Güth (1982), Sundali et al. (1995).